ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

     io:println(decimal:quantize(123.123, 1.000)); // 123.123
 }
 ```
-If the length of the coefficient after the quantize operation would be greater than the precision, the function results in a panic.
+If the length of the coefficient after the quantize operation is greater than the precision, the function results in a panic.

 ```ballerina
 public function main() {